rizitis/GitVoyager/README.md

 help               - Display this help message uninstall          - Uninstall gitv and delete all file but not LOC_DIR
 ```

+examples:<br> `gitv get folder_name` <br> `gitv get file_name`

 ## Dont forget!
 1. Dont give permission to your token that not needed.
 You only need to read and download...
-2. GitVoyager is for personal use, interact only when you need with your projetcs.
-Its not a game...respect github API.
+2. GitVoyager is for personal use, so interact only when needed with your projetcs.
+Its not a game...(respect github API).
-3. Dont ran it as root.
+3. Dont ran gitv as root.
 4. This is personal work in progress, feel free to modify it for your needs ;)